 The Liverpool portion of the 18.15 Glasgow Machester was hauled from Preston by 25034 on May 17th.
 A week later (26th) this machine was noted at Oxford on the afternoon Longbridge Cowley freight.

+25034 was stabled at March on September 10th.
 Despite the shrinking empire of the Class 25s many still had their adventures such as 25034 & 25175 on September 21st working the chartered 'Landore Lodger' Bolton - Swindon Works - Swansea special, performing faultlessly on all legs of the 517 mile trip.
-The railtour had originally been organised without a request for specific motive power, it was only in the final few days prior to the tour that the possibility that Class 25's might be used.
+The railtour had originally been organised without a request for specific motive power, it was only in the final few days prior to the tour that the possibility that Class 25s might be used.
 The route was Bolton - Manchester - Crewe - Birmingham - Didcot curve - Swindon (into/outof the Works) - Swansea - Central Wales line - Crewe - Bolton.
 This railtour coincided with an Open Day at Landore depot, where by chance 25213 was one of the locomotives on display.

 On September 28th 1985 a Nelson - Carlisle steam special was assisted between Upperby Junction & Carlisle by 25034 & 25181.

-The lunch time Severn Tunnel Jct Mossend freight on October 24th required assistance at Abergavenny from 25034 after 25145 failed there.
+On October 22nd 25034 & 25191 were noted westbound at Ravensthorpe station with oil tankers.
+The lunch time Severn Tunnel Junction Mossend freight on October 24th required assistance at Abergavenny from 25034 after 25145 failed there.
 After spending four days dumped at Hereford 25145 returned to Severn Tunnel Jct in a local freight behind 25034, before being taken to Crewe in an overnight freight!

 Graeme Brown recalls a memorable trip on February 14th which resulted in haulage from 25034.
 Graeme was travelling from Dundee to Cheltenham, hoping to use the Aberdeen - Penzance service.
 Unfortunately its locomotive, 47637 had failed just south of Aberdeen, possibly a victim of the extreme cold at this time.
 So the Dundee - Edinburgh trip was made behind 27049 as far as Haymarket where the late running Penzance express was picked up, now with 47417 in charge and running about an hour late.
 47524 made the short hop to Carstairs where 85004 was waiting to take over.
 The Glasgow portion of this train had long since left.
 The journey south was quiet until news reached the train that a broken rail in the Warrington area was going to create a detour from Preston.